costa-group/syrup-python/README.md

 _tosem-benchmarks-a_ and _tosem-benchmarks-b_ respectively) submitted
 to TOSEM.
-The smart contracts located in _tosem-benckmarks-a_ are those selected for experiments (i) and (ii) and the ones located in _tosem-benckmarks-b_ the contracts used for experiments (iii),
+The smart contracts located in _tosem-benckmarks-a_ are those selected for experiments (i) and (ii) and the ones located in _tosem-benckmarks-b_ the contracts used for experiments (iii).

 In order to reproduce the results, you can find the scripts used in the directory _scripts_:

 * Script _process\_benckmarks\_a.sh_ (_process\_benckmarks\_b.sh_
 respectively) generates the SFS for all the blocks of the smart contracts located in the directory _tosem-benckmarks-a_ (_tosem-benckamrks b_ respectively).
+These scripts generate two new directories in the root directory of the repository: _results-a_ for the smart contracts analyzed in the set _tosem-benchmarks-a_ and _results-b_ for those in _tosem-benckmarks-b_.
+There, you can find a new directory _sfs-a_ (_sfs-b_ respectively) with the SFSs generated for each of the basic blocks.

-* To reproduce the results obtained in Section 5.2 and 5.3, you have to execute the script XX running the command YY.
+* Once, the SFSs are generated you have to execute the script XX running the command YY in to reproduce the results obtained in Section 5.2 and 5.3.

 * To reproduce the results obtained in Section 5.4, you have to execute the script XX running the command YY.

-In addition, to optimize a smart contract you have to execute the command line XX.
-It generates the SFS of all its blocks and, after that, it generates the optimized blocks using the specified SMT-solver and timeout.